How Should You Pay for Solar? Loan or Cash?

 While you can independently use a solar savings calculator or research about government solar subsidies and solar EMI schemes, an experienced EPC can help you interpret these details and make a smarter decision faster.

-At Aerem, we offer transparent solar loans in India, tailored EMI schemes, and easy solar financing options that maximize your solar energy savings.
+At Aerem, we offer transparent solar loans in India, flexible EMI schemes, and reliable financing options to help homeowners maximize their savings and adopt solar with confidence.

 .webp)